 All hate crimes are serious incidents and are treated as such by the Police Department.
 Crimes that are motivated by hate are vigorously investigated by the NYPD Hate Crime Task Force.

 A person reports a hate crime in the same manner as they would report any other crime.
 If it is a serious crime in progress, call 911.
-If it is a non-serious crime or a crime that occurred in the past, call your local precinct.
-The responding police officers will provide whatever immediate assistance is needed and start the reporting process.
-If the situation is deemed to be a possible bias motivated incident, the Hate Crime Task Force will be notified.
+If it is a non-serious crime, or a crime that occurred in the past, call your local precinct.
+The responding police officers will provide whatever immediate assistance is needed, and begin the reporting process.
+If the situation is deemed to be a possible bias-motivated incident, the NYPD Hate Crime Task Force will be notified.

 Upon notification of a possible hate crime, detectives from the NYPD Hate Crime Task Force will respond and conduct a thorough investigation.
 The NYPD Hate Crime Task Force is a dedicated citywide team of investigators who are responsible for investigating all hate crimes and related incidents that occur within the city.
 Victims of hate crimes can be assured that they will be provided with the appropriate assistance, by the local precinct’s Community Affairs team and the NYPD Hate Crime Task Force.
 People’s immigration status does not in any way prevent them from reporting Hate Crimes or receiving essential services.

 Freedom of speech is protected by our Constitution.
 Everyone has the right to express their likes, dislikes and opinions, no matter how offensive these expressions may be to others.
 Ultimately, offensive or hateful speech is still just speech and is protected.